 Applicants must submit their Full Application by the deadline stated in the FOA.
 The assigned Control Number must be marked in the header of each component of the Full Application.
-However, Applicants may alter their project title or the composition of their Project Team between the submission of the Notice of Intent and the submission of the Full Application.
-Section IV.C of the FOA provides instructions on submitting a Full Application.
+Section IV.D of the FOA provides instructions on submitting a Full Application.

-The Full Application consists of eight components, including the Technical Volume, Forms SF-424 and SF-424A, Summary for Public Release, Summary Slide, Other Sources of Funding Disclosure form, Business Assurances Form, and Budget Justification Workbook.
-A Technical Volume template is provided as Appendix 4 to the FOA.
+Applicants will have approximately 30 days from receipt of the Encourage/Discourage notification to prepare and submit a Full Application.
+The Full Application consists of seven components, including the Technical Volume, Forms SF-424 and SF-424A, Summary for Public Release, Summary Slide, Other Sources of Funding Disclosure Form, and Business Assurances Form.
+The SF-424A must be accompanied by a written budget narrative justifying the proposed costs in each SF-424A category.
+A Technical Volume template is provided as Appendix 5 to the FOA.
 A fillable version is available on ARPA-E eXCHANGE (https://arpa-e-foa.energy.gov/).